-During 2022 Allianz Life Luxembourg S.A.
-(ALL) continued its repositioning as provider of life insurance solution for ultra-high net worth individuals with a specific focus on unit-linked products.
+During 2023 ALL continued its repositioning as provider of life insurance solution for ultra-high net worth individuals with a specific focus on unit-linked products.
 The acceleration of ALL's strategy has been materialized in three main aspects:

-- Significant reduction in ALL's appetite for guaranteed rate products, and consequent decrease in its reinsured EuroFund engagements, with the agreement of the reinsurer. - Simplification of its processes for valuation and accounting of internal funds. - Cession of non-strategic portfolio which will be finalized in 2023.
+- Significant reduction in ALL's appetite for guaranteed rate products, and consequent decrease in its reinsured EuroFund engagements. - Upgrade of its processes for valuation and accounting of internal funds. - Closing of the transfer of non-strategic Life Individual and Group Life portfolios.

-ALL remains well capitalized with a solvency ratio (with respect to the SCR) of 135% as at 31.12.2022 (compared to 141% as of 31/12/2021), which means that ALL has own funds of 166 mEUR (224 mEUR on 31.12.2021) compared to an amount of 123 mEUR of the SCR (compared to 159 mEUR as of 31.12.2021).
+ALL remains sufficiently capitalized in accordance with its capital policy with a solvency ratio (with respect to the SCR) of 132% as at 31.12.2023 (compared to 135% as of 31/12/2022), which means that ALL has own funds of 138 mEUR (166 mEUR on 31.12.2022) compared to an amount of 105 mEUR of the SCR (compared to 123 mEUR as of 31.12.2022).
 ALL's solvency is calculated with the standard formula and the volatility adjustment; it covers all quantifiable risks.
 The main risks for ALL remain market and life underwriting risk.